 Taking these out of the box I thought to myself, “There’s no way these are going to work.”
 Though the ear tips that go in your ear haven’t changed, the housing has.
 The wired SoundSports were nice and thin, but these are huge and bulky.
 It makes sense since all of the Bluetooth components had to go somewhere.
 Not to mention the new battery they stuffed inside that powers it all.

-When you put them on, they bulge out of your ears to the point where I was certain they were going to fall out.
-I even brought a backup pair of headphones for when they inevitably fell out, but they weren’t needed.
-Maybe these aren’t as bulky as they look or it could be because of the StayHear+ sports tips, but these didn’t fall out at all.
-In terms of design they’re definitely bulky and not too pretty, but they work and that’s all that matters.
+When you put them on, they bulge out of your ears to the point where you may think they’re bound to fall out.
+Despite the precarious fit, the earbuds stay in place, even during exercise.
+The StayHear+ sports tips are fully responsible for keeping the SoundSport Wireless workout earbuds in place.
+They’re not the sleekest looking ear tips, but they’re functional and that’s what counts.
 On top of the right earbud is a single button responsible for pairing and powering them on, but you’ll still have to use the in-line mic and remote for playback controls.
-The control module and the wire are also nicely constructed and don’t go flying around as I run, which was the main reason why the Jaybird Freedoms kept getting pulled out of my ear.
+The control module and wire are also nicely constructed and don’t go flying around, which is something that can’t be said of old Jaybird earbuds.

-As far as build materials go these are made of a hard plastic, which is expected considering they’re water and sweat resistant.
-Still, there’s been a few reports of people having issues with sweat damaging the headphones.
-Bose has already stated they’ve fixed the issue and will have an updated version of the headphones coming in August.
-If you already bought the SoundSports and they’ve been damaged Bose will replace them free of charge.
-But that said, my personal experience with them was great.
-I didn’t have any issues at all.
-I tested these by running every day for about two weeks and they still function perfectly.
+These earbuds are a hard plastic, which is expected considering they’re sweat-resistant.
+Still, there’s been a few reports of people having issues with sweat damaging the headphones, which isn’t beyond the realm of possibility since they lack an official IP rating.
+My personal experience with these earbuds was great: I tested these by running every day for about two weeks and they still function perfectly.

-The SoundSport Wireless connect via Bluetooth to your phone relatively painlessly and also have NFC if you have a compatible device.
-The range is pretty average at about 30 feet and works well enough.
-I did notice however that when running there was very minimal skipping when I had my phone strapped to my left arm (four times in a week) and no skipping whatsoever when it was strapped to my right.
+The SoundSport Wireless connect to your phone via Bluetooth 4.1, and have NFC for tap-pairing.
+The range is pretty average at about 10 meters and works well enough.
+I noticed that there was very minimal skipping when running with my phone strapped to my left arm (four times in a week), and no skipping whatsoever when it was strapped to my right.
 So if you hate jumpy music, make sure to keep your phone on your right side.